emilheroyt/Bachelor-Thesis-Stress-Testing-Robustness-of-SOTA-Point-Trackers/README.md

 The notebooks were developed and run on Google Colab.

-1. Open a notebook in Colab with a GPU runtime (T4 is sufficient for CoTracker3 and TAPNext;
+1. Open a notebook in Colab with a GPU runtime (An NVIDIA A100 GPU is recommended to run all 3 trackers).
-   CoWTracker was run on an A100).
 2. Run all cells.
 Each model notebook downloads its checkpoint and TAP-Vid-DAVIS automatically and writes a per-video CSV; the analysis notebooks read those CSVs and produce tables and figures.
 3. Inference is deterministic.
 A verification run of the CoTracker3 Experiment 2 notebook on